 Description: Marks the beginning of an Electrical Module Description

-Usage Rules: The keyword is followed by the name of the module level component.
+Usage Rules: The keyword is followed by the name of the module-level component.
 The length of the component name must not exceed 40 characters in length, and blank characters are allowed.
 There must be a matching [End EMD] keyword.

 Example: